aaron777collins/projects/README.md

 # projects
 A microsite showing off my programming projects.
-Note that this website is part of [www.aaroncollins.info](https://www.aaroncollins.info/)
+Note that this website is part of [www.aaroncollins.info](https://www.aaroncollins.info/).
+View the website at [www.aaroncollins.info/projects/](https://www.aaroncollins.info/projects/).

 ## Setup
 1. Create a virtual environment or activate it if it already exists.
 On Windows: